 For disputes that are deemed to meet the tariff and BPM requirements for dispute submittal, the CAISO next reviews the description of the dispute along with the supporting information supplied in it to identify the specific dispute issue.
 The information supplied with the dispute may be compared to information captured in various CAISO databases, and may be considered in conjunction with applicable tariff provisions and CAISO business documentation, to determine whether or not the dispute issue is valid.
 Other information utilized in the analysis of disputes includes, but is not limited to, SLIC Logs and Outage information, phone recordings, and application database logs.
 Based on this review, the CAISO determines whether each dispute is approved or denied no later than 31 business days after the end of the dispute period for that settlement statement with the exception of complex disputes or unless otherwise agreed to by the disputing Business Associate.
 The CAISO provides a written response to the disputing party that explains the outcome of a resolved dispute.
 The CAISO strives to resolve disputes on the subsequent statement.

-A dispute is deemed complex when more extensive research is needed, advice must be obtained from policy/legal, a more granular review of previous market runs is required, complicated data or calculations are involved, or additional information is required from the disputing Business Associate. .
+Complex settlement statement disputes involve policy considerations, entail extensive research, require granular review of previous market runs, include complicated data or calculations, or depend on additional information to be provided by the disputing Scheduling Coordinator or a third party.
 The CAISO makes every reasonable effort to gather the appropriate data, analyze the issue, determine the validity of the dispute, and implement any necessary corrections or adjustments on a timely basis to resolve these complex disputes.
-During this process, the CAISO provides periodic status updates to the disputing party as appropriate and upon request.
-The CAISO targets resolving these disputes no later than the Recalculation Settlement Statement scheduled to be published at T+18M and will provide a written response to the disputing party that explains the outcome of the issue.
+The CAISO will advise the disputing Scheduling Coordinator within thirty-one (31) Business Days after the end of the dispute period for that settlement statement if a dispute is a complex dispute.
+The CAISO targets resolving complex disputes no later than Recalculation Settlement Statement scheduled to be published at T+11M for the disputes on an Initial Settlement Statement T+9B; no later than Recalculation Settlement Statement scheduled to be published at T+21M for the disputes on a Recalculation Settlement Statement T+70B or a Recalculation Settlement Statement T+11M or an Unscheduled Recalculation Settlement Statement.

 In addition, there is a limited category of disputes that depend on the outcome of a FERC proceeding to achieve final resolution.
 The CAISO maintains these disputes as open matters until the FERC Order resolving the matter becomes final and non-appealable.
-If the FERC Order is not issued or does not become final and non-appealable by T+36M, the CAISO at that time closes the dispute in accordance with the sunset provision in the Tariff.
+If the FERC Order is not issued or does not become final and non-appealable by T+24M, the CAISO at that time closes the dispute in accordance with the sunset provision in the Tariff.
 Even though the dispute is closed, the matter is subsequently resolved consistent with the requirements of the FERC Order when it is later issued.